How to Secure Video Streaming for Your Enterprise

 A good enterprise video platform should be built on the four following pillars:

-• Access control: A secure enterprise video platform enables system administrators to assign roles to individual employees, which will determine who has permission to upload videos and — perhaps most importantly — who needs to approve videos that are added to the system.
-A secure platform should also give admins control over which individuals have permission to access each asset, ensuring only the people who need to use certain videos are able to view their contents.
+• Access control: A secure enterprise video platform enables system administrators to assign roles to individual employees, determining who has permission to upload videos and — perhaps most importantly — who needs to approve videos added to the system.
+A secure platform should also give admins control over which individuals have permission to access each asset, ensuring only the people who need to use specific videos can view their contents.

 • Organization: A core part of a secure enterprise video platform is the ability to organize video content according to the needs and requirements of different teams.
 Channels features give teams the ability to share videos only with those employees they want viewing them, instead of sharing them across the entire company.
-Channels should be designed with the same high security standards to give teams the freedom to collaborate, share ideas, and create value.
+Channels should be designed with high-security standards to give teams the freedom to collaborate, share ideas, and create value.

-• Discovery: Employees have gotten used to the fast, convenient, and personalized video that consumer streaming services like Netflix and Hulu have, and many of them expect the same type of experience on their company software.
+• Discovery: Employees have gotten used to the fast, convenient, and personalized video that consumer streaming services like Netflix and Hulu offer, and many of them expect the same type of experience from their company software.
 The final pillar of a secure video streaming platform ensures employees are equipped with searchability, recommendation, sharing, and other features to enable seamless access to enterprise video content.

-Follow these five steps to enhance your video content and streaming security to improve video experiences and mitigate possible risk:
+Follow these five steps to enhance your video content and streaming security, improving video experiences and mitigating possible risk:

 1. Communicate early and often with the senior leadership team